 The recommended affordable housing projects will benefit very low, low, and moderate income households.
 Generally, it takes three to four years for the developers of affordable housing projects to produce housing units ready for occupancy.
 The Urban County strategy is to provide gap financing for these multi-year projects as grant funds become available every year.
-The Rolling Hills Phase II project located in the unincorporated community of Templeton is recommended for 2016 HOME funds.
-The construction is anticipated to be completed by February of 2018 and to be occupied by May 2018.
-The City of San Luis Obispo and the County are recommending using the 2016 CDBG funds for Iron Works Apartments, a new mixed use project consisting of 46 apartments restricted to individuals earning between 30-60% Area Median Income.
-The project will be ready for occupancy by late 2017.
-The Urban County is also considering using the 2016 CDBG funds for a project that will provide financial assistance to low income homeowners to install lateral sewer lines that will connect to the new Los Osos wastewater system.
+The Oak Park Phase III project located in the community of Paso Robles is recommended for 2017 HOME funds.
+The construction is anticipated to be completed by February of 2018 and to be occupied by August 2018.
+The City of San Luis Obispo and the County are recommending using the 2017 CDBG funds for Bishop Street Studios, a new project consisting of 33 supportive housing apartments mental health clients.
+The project will be ready for occupancy by June 2019.
+The Urban County is also using the 2017 CDBG/HOME funds for three rehab projects that will provide necessary structural upgrades and preserving unit from going market rate.